jmaestree/d4i-movies-app/README.md

 3. When user selects a Genre, show the movies for the selected Year and Genre
 4. When user selects a Movie, show the detail for this movie

-We have to replicate the next layoute:
+We have to replicate the next layout:

 ![Layout](https://github.com/maestre19/d4i-movies-app/blob/master/LayoutMoviesApp.jpg "Layout")